ekr/dtls-conn-id/draft-rescorla-tls-dtls-connection-id.md

 an identifier that remains persistent during the lifetime of a DTLS connection.
 Every identifier introduces the risk of linkability, as explained in {{RFC6973}}.

+In addition, endpoints can use the connection ID to attach arbitrary metadata to each record they receive.
+This may be used as a mechanism to communicate per-connection to on-path observers.
+There is no straightforward way to address this with connection IDs that contain arbitrary values; implementations concerned about this SHOULD refuse to use connection ids.

 An on-path adversary, who is able to observe the DTLS 1.2 protocol exchanges between the DTLS client and the DTLS server, is able to link the observed payloads to all subsequent payloads carrying the same connection id pair (for bi-directional